Our Projects

 It's important to remember that while you can do all of this perfectly, it is your friend or family member's choice if they want to open up to you, and when and how they wish to do it.
 Be patient with them and know that all you can do is provide them with the space and time.

-Is our flagship project in Greater Manchester and gives an opportunity to reach 100 young people every week through football.
+Our flagship football project in Greater Manchester gives an opportunity to reach 100 young people every week through football.
 We are an FA registered football Club and we play in the South Manchester and North Manchester football Leagues.
+We understand the transformative power of sports in shaping young minds and bodies.
+Football, in particular, stands out as an activity that offers an array of physical, mental, and social benefits for young people.